katahiromz/RunInLang/README.txt

 3. Specify a language.
 4. Click [OK] button.
 The command line will be executed in the specified language.

+* The language to be used must be pre-installed on Windows.
+* The app must support the language.
+* Depending on the implementation of the app, the language may not be able to be changed.

 # Supported platforms

 Windows XP/Vista/7/10/11